 Stellan Vinthagen is a Professor of Sociology and a scholar-activist.
-He researches resistance, power, social movements, nonviolent action and social change.
-He has written or edited ten books, the latest being A Theory of Nonviolent Action – How Civil Resistance Works (ZED Books, 2015).
-Vinthagen is also author or co-author of numerous articles.
-Vinthagen is the Inaugural Endowed Chair in the Study of Nonviolent Direct Action and Civil Resistance at The University of Massachusetts, Amherst, U.S.A..
-He is also a researcher in his native Sweden at The Department of Social and Behavioral Studies, University West, and at The School of Global Studies, University of Gothenburg, where he is leading the Resistance Studies Program.
-He is an academic advisor to the International Center on Nonviolent Conflict (ICNC) with a PhD in Peace and Development Research from University of Gothenburg (2005).
+Vinthagen is the Inaugural Endowed Chair in the Study of Nonviolent Direct Action and Civil Resistance at The University of Massachusetts, Amherst, U.S.A.
+He is also a researcher in his native Sweden at Dep. of Sociology, University of Gothenburg, where he is leading the Resistance Studies Program.
+Vinthagen got his PhD in Peace and Development Research from University of Gothenburg (2005).
 He is also Editor of the Journal of Resistance Studies (http://resistance-journal.org

 Since 2000 he has been an active participant at several protests within the Global Justice Movement and at most of the gatherings of the World Social Forum.
 Additionally, he was one of the initiators of the Academic Conference Blockades 2007 at the Trident nuclear submarine base in Faslane, Scotland.
 During two blockades more than 50 academics from different countries and varied scientific disciplines blockaded the entrance of the nuclear base, while they conducted a typical academic conference, read out their research papers, and held discussions with students.
 Both blockades ended with police arrests.

-Vinthagen lives in the Eco-Village Krossekärr, Sweden, and the Pioneer Valley Cohousing, Amherst, and the Irene Community, Dals-Ed.
+Vinthagen lives in rural communities in the US and Sweden: the Pioneer Valley Cohousing, Amherst, and the Irene Community, Dals-Ed.